reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 ## Add Resolver function

-Now that we have defined our Schema we need a way to answer the client requests for that data; the **resolvers**.
+Now we have defined our Schema we need a way to answer the client requests for that data; the **resolvers**.
 **A resolver is a function that handles the data for each one of the fields of your schema**.
 You can send that data to the client by **fetching a back-end database** or a third-party **API** among others.

 They have to **match the type definitions of the Schema**, in our case, we just have one type definition Query which returns a greeting of type String so we will define a resolver for the `greeting` field, like so: